top of page

 2-3 thinly sliced scallions

-Peel the cucumbers and cut into half along their length.
-If they have large seeds remove them with a spoon.
-Slice into thin slices, I use a mandolin, but you can use a knife.
+Peel the cucumbers and cut them in half along their length.
+If they have large seeds, remove them with a spoon.
+Slice into thin slices.
+I use a mandolin, but you can use a knife.

-Mix the cucumbers with the white pepper, salt, fish sauce (omit for vegan version), ginger, sugar, chilies and lime juice.
+Mix the cucumbers with the white pepper, salt, fish sauce (omit for vegan version), ginger, sugar, chillies, and lime juice.
 Marinate at room temperature for 1 hour, tossing them a couple of times.
-After an hour, taste the cucumbers, they should be the perfect balance of spicy, sweet and sour.
-However, I like these cucumbers to pickle in the juices a bit so I leave them overnight.
+After an hour, taste the cucumbers.
+They should be the perfect balance of spicy, sweet, and sour.
+However, I like these cucumbers to pickle in the juices a bit, so I leave them overnight.

 Before serving, add the mint, basil and scallions.
 Toss well and serve.